-A new school year means new challenges and new teachers for your child — but what do you when his relationship with the teacher is the challenge?
+A new school year means new challenges and new teachers for your child — but what do you when your kid hates his teacher?
 Personality conflicts happen at all ages and stages of school and they can make your kid’s daily grind pretty tough.
 Here’s how you can help your child get through the next 10 months.

 Talk it out